huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_domain.md

   and **postPaid**, defaults to **prePaid**.
 Changing this creates a new instance.

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID of WAF domain.
+  For enterprise users, if omitted, default enterprise project will be used.
   Changing this parameter will create a new resource.

 * `custom_page` - (Optional, List) Specifies the custom page.
 Only supports one custom alarm page.